yugabyte/yugabyte-db/docs/content/latest/reference/drivers/ycql-client-libraries.md

 For a tutorial on building a sample Java application with this driver, see [Build a Java application](https://docs.yugabyte.com/latest/quick-start/build-apps/java/ycql/).

 ## NodeJS

-### YugabyteDB Node.js driver for YCQL
+### Yugabyte Node.js driver for YCQL

 The [YugabyteDB Node.js driver for YCQL](https://github.com/yugabyte/cassandra-nodejs-driver) is based on a fork of the [DataStax Node.js Driver for Apache Cassandra](https://github.com/datastax/nodejs-driver).

 For details, see the [README](https://github.com/datastax/cpp-driver/blob/master/README.md) in our GitHub repository.

 For a tutorial on building a sample Node.js application with this driver, see [Build a NodeJS application](https://docs.yugabyte.com/latest/quick-start/build-apps/nodejs/ycql/).